Making Your Wishes Known

 How do I make my wishes known?

 Most patients have a specific idea of what they want their end-of-life care to be like.
-There may come a time when you cannot communicate your wishes.
+There may come a time when you cannot communicate your end-of-life wishes.
 For this reason, it is important to discuss them with your family and fill out the appropriate paperwork as early as possible.
 The earlier you discuss what you want, the less stressful it will be for you and your family when it comes time to make decisions about your end-of-life care.
-Use the topics below as guidelines for important points to discuss with your doctors and caregivers.
+Use the topics below as guidelines for important points to discuss with your doctors and caregivers about end-of-life care.

 Points for Discussion